SlopCrew/WinterlandArchive/experiments/PlayableEditor/README.md

 - [x] Export from assetripper, ~~with yaml shaders~~
 - [x] Delete a bunch of files to shrink the project
 - ~~fix shaders by fixing parse errors for arrays of ints~~
-- [ ] Remove Steam DLLs
+- [SKIPPED] Remove Steam DLLs
 - [ ] Apply my code changes that enable Play button in editor
 - [ ] Add mapping toolkit as well-defined subdirectory (upgrades should mean import new `.unitypackage` on top of old, or equivalent)
 - [x] Modify `manifest.json` to auto-install Unity UI, Timeline, VSCode, and VS extensions
 - [x] Other steps from my guide: https://github.com/cspotcode/bomb-rush-cyberfunk-modding
 - [x] Turn off domain reload
-- [x] Load it once to run API conversion on the DLLs
+- Load it once to:
+  - [ ] run API conversion on the DLLs
+  - Fix pitch-black shadows
+    - [x] Detach baked lighting ("Lighting" window, "Baked Lightmaps", "Lighting Data Asset" hit delete to detach)
+    - [x] Enable environment lighting ("Lighting" window, "Environment", "Environment Lighting" source = "Color", set to grey)
 - [x] Clean it -- delete `Library` et al
-- Zip it up for the team
+- [ ] Zip it up for the team

 - Test import (do not ship tested import, b/c will include massive `Library` directory)
   - Does play button work?